AdamIlnicki24/AdamIlnicki24/README.md

 # Clasicos

-I am a professional developer with commercial experience who built the non-commercial web application **Clasicos** using NestJS and Next.js.
+I am a developer with commercial experience who built the non-commercial web application **Clasicos** using NestJS and Next.js.

 ## Test account
 E-mail: